 OTHER ORTHOPEDICS.
-In addition to the cartilage program, Integra LifeSciences has several other programs oriented toward the orthopedic market.
+In addition to our cartilage repair program, Integra LifeSciences has several other programs oriented toward the orthopedic market.
 These programs include an alliance with Genetics Institute for the development of collagen matrices to be used in conjunction with Genetics Institute's recombinant human bone morphogenetic protein-2.
 If approved, the protein is expected to be used in conjunction with our matrices to regenerate bone.
 Genetics Institute is developing products based on the protein for applications in orthopedics, oral and maxillofacial surgery.
-Spine applications are being developed through a related collaboration with Medtronic Sofamor Danek, which has acquired the right to sell rhBMP-2 and our matrices in North America for spinal applications from Genetics Institute.
-Our agreement with Genetics Institute requires us to supply collagen matrices at specified prices.
-In addition, we will receive a royalty equal to a percentage of Genetics Institute's sales of surgical kits combining rhBMP-2 and our collagen matrices.
+Spine applications are being developed through a related collaboration with Medtronic Sofamor Danek, which has acquired the right from Genetics Institute to sell rhBMP-2 and our Absorbable Collagen Sponges in North America for spinal applications.
+Genetics Institute and Medtronic Sofamor Danek have each filed pre-market approval applications with the FDA to obtain permission to promote rhBMP-2 with our Absorbable Collagen Sponges.
+On June 22, 2001 Genetics Institute announced that it had received a "not-approvable" letter from the FDA regarding its pre-market approval application for the treatment of long-bone fractures, which may delay or ultimately prevent the approval of rhBMP-2 for those uses.
+The "non-approvable" letter focuses on the design of the pivotal clinical study and the interpretation of the clinical data submitted by Genetics Institute.
+Genetics Institute has stated that the "non-approvable" letter should not have an impact on the pre-market approval application filed by Medtronic Sofamor Danek for spinal fusion applications.
+Our agreement with Genetics Institute requires us to supply Absorbable Collagen Sponges at specified prices.
+In addition, we will receive a royalty equal to a percentage of Genetics Institute's sales of surgical kits combining rhBMP-2 and our Absorbable Collagen Sponges.
 The agreement terminates in 2004, but may be extended for successive five year terms at the option of Genetics Institute.
 The agreement does not provide for milestones or other contingent payments, but Genetics Institute pays us to assist with regulatory affairs and research.

 In September 1998, we announced a strategic alliance with Bionx Implants, Inc. for developing fixation devices using Integra's polymer technology.
-Under the agreement with Bionx, Bionx has responsibility for clinical trials and any necessary regulatory filings.
+Under this agreement Bionx has responsibility for clinical trials and any necessary regulatory filings.
 Products covered under the agreement with Bionx include an absorbable line of screws, plates, pins, wedges and nails used for the fixation and/or alignment of fractures or osteotomies in all areas of the musculoskeletal system except in the spine and cranium.
 The initial term of our agreement with Bionx extends until 2013, but it may be terminated earlier by either company under various circumstances.
-We do not expect to receive contingent payments under the agreement, but if absorbable devices are commercialized we will sell raw polymer to Bionx at a specified price, plus a percentage of Bionx net sales of products made from the polymer.
+We do not expect to receive contingent payments under the agreement, but if absorbable devices are commercialized we will sell raw polymer to Bionx at a specified price, plus receive a percentage of Bionx's net sales of products made from the polymer.

 SULZER DENTAL.
-Sulzer Medica Ltd.'s dental division, Sulzer Dental, has marketed and sold BioMend(R) since 1995, BioMend(R) Extend since 1999 and CollaCote(R), CollaPlug(R) and CollaTape(R) since 1992. under a distribution agreement.
-Under the agreement, Sulzer Dental purchases products for the dental market from us at specified prices and in minimum quantities.
+Sulzer Medica Ltd.'s dental division, Sulzer Dental, has marketed and sold BioMend(R) since 1995, BioMend(R) Extend since 1999 and CollaCote(R), CollaPlug(R) and CollaTape(R) since 1992 under a distribution agreement.
+Under that agreement, Sulzer Dental purchases products for the dental market from us at specified prices and in minimum quantities.
 The initial term of our agreement with Sulzer Dental ends at the end of 2004, and the agreement may be extended at the option of Sulzer Dental for an additional five years.